sustrik/libdill/ipaddrstr.md

 ## NAME

-ipaddrstr - converts IP address into a string
+ipaddrstr - formats ipaddr as a human-readable string

 ## SYNOPSIS